Bryan J Mason

 Bryan wrote his first novel, Shaking Hands With The Devil in the late 1980’s, but when he and his agent failed to get it published, he decided that he was a failed writer.
 However, rediscovering and redrafting it years later it was finlly published 30 years after the first draft.

 He has worked as a financial investigator, a mediator and made sound effects for BBC Radio.
 He is now a full time writer, also contributing regular theatre reviews for StageTalk and Bristol 24/7 magazines.
-He is a member of the Crime Writers Association and Society of Authors.
+He is a member of the Crime Writers Association, Society of Authors and Historical Writers Association.

 An Old Tin Can is the first in a new black comedy crime series set in Northern Ireland during the Troubles.
 Future titles are Dead On to be published later in 2025 and Never A Happy Ending.
 The recurrent themes are identity, murder and … biscuits.